dewyman/TALON-paper-2019/compare_to_FLAIR/ONT_HepG2/README.md

-i# Running FLAIR on HepG2 ONT data
+# Running FLAIR on HepG2 ONT data

 FLAIR was cloned from https://github.com/BrooksLabUCSC/flair on 8/5/2019.